logicbox/jquery-simplyscroll/README.md

 jQuery simplyScroll 2
 =====================

-## About

 Created by Will Kelly [@logicbox](http://twitter.com/logicbox)

 simplyScroll is a jQuery plugin that can animate (scroll) a set of elements either automatically or manually, horizontally or vertically, forwards or backwards.
-This plugin can be performance intensive, so speed and framerate are fully configureable to accommodate lower spec systems.

 ## Features ##

 * Supports scrolling both horizontally and vertically both forwards and backwards
-* Uses DOM ScrollTop/ScrollLeft for optimal performance
+* Uses DOM ScrollTop/ScrollLeft only
 * RTL support, normalises browser RTL scroll implementations
 * Supports looped scrolling (infinite effect)
 * Fully customisable via CSS & HTML